bparanj/crystal/electronics/book/tasks.md

 - No discussuion of any laws (only basic high level principles)
 - No IC
 - No coding
+- No waste by causing damage to electronic components
 - Discrete components
 - 90% practical, 10% theory
 - No discussion of topics not in Tinkercad basic section